Spectory/debugging_dev_meeting/README.md

 ------------------------------------------------------------------------------------------------------------------------

 ##### Linters
-Linters are programs that analyze code for potential errors, both logic & style.
+Linters are programs that analyze code for potential errors.
 Simply put, a parser parses your code and looks for mistakes.
 It saves time & maintain code quality/safety.

-Most editor will allow us to integrate linters as plugins, but we can use them as stand alone to automate scripts of our own.
+Most editors will allow us to integrate linters as plugins, but we can use them as stand alone to automate scripts of our own.

 Linters have a wide range of abilaties:
  - Detect logical errors (such as missing a comma or misspell a variable name)